-Professor Gregory Kolt – Dean of Science and Health, Western Sydney University (NSW)
+Professor Gregory Kolt – Dean of Health Sciences, Western Sydney University (NSW)

 Kay Copeland – Specialist Sports and Exercise Physiotherapist (VIC)